bskinn/flake8-bot/DATAFLOW.md

         - **This would also correctly handle *downgraded* packages**, which is an argument in its favor
         - **This would also cleanly drop *deleted* packages**, which is another argument in its favor
         - Even if it doesn't increase network traffic, **it still would increase CI run time, likely by 10x or more**
+          - But this is only run 1x/day, so that run-time is probably not a huge deal?
       - Another option is to keep the current logic, but add handling to ensure that:
         - Deleted packages are removed from the JSON hive
         - Downgraded packages are updated correctly in the JSON hive